 - 2 scoops of egg white vanilla protein powder

-- 1 tablespoon of arrowroot powder (coconut powder)
+- 1 tablespoon of arrowroot powder (or coconut flour)

 - 2 teaspoons of cinnamon